ahotzler25/bull-cow-game/README.md

 # 03_BullCowGame

 Simple word-guessing game built in Unreal Engine with C++ through GameDev.TV's "Unreal Engine C++ Developer's Course".
+I added additional features, such as a level counter (will introduce level progression at a later time) and a "Hangman"-style display of bulls to make the UX more enjoyable and the game overall slightly easier.

 ![Title screen shot](/Screenshots/title-screen-screenshot.PNG)